alan-platform/alan-platform.github.io/pages/tutorials/application-tutorial.md

 You can add several items yourself, to get familiar with the Graphical User Interface (GUI).
 By clicking `Add` a new window opens.
 Fill in the required fields, and click `Save` and `Close` (top right corner) when you're done.
 That will bring you back to the `Menu` table, where you can `Add` more data and modify existing `Menu` items.
-After your first deployment you can also add predefined data by copy the migration file from the appropriate step in the folder `_docs/tutorial/restaurant1/`, in this case `step_01/migration/`.
-When copying this file make sure you paste it in the folder `migrations/from-release`.
-The migration files already in this destination folder should be removed first.
+After your first deployment you can also add predefined data by going to the appropriate step in the folder `_docs/tutorial/restaurant1/`, in this case `step_01/migration/`, and copy the content of the migration file.
+Then go to the folder `migrations/from-release` and paste it, making sure to overwrite all the content that was already there.
-Deploy your app after this and select the option `migrate` to find the data availalbe in your app.
+Deploy your app after this and now select the option `migrate` to find the data availalbe in your app.

 > <tutorial folder: `./_docs/tutorials/restaurant1/step_01/`>